parrt/msds501/projects/wordsim.md

 ## Deliverables

-In your repository, you should submit file `wordsim.py` in the root directory containing all of the code described above, except for the extra plotting code (that you can do in a separate file for your own enjoyment).
-We will only be testing the nearest neighbor and word analogy functionality.
+In your repository, you should submit the following files in the root directory.

+* `save_np.py` Reads the were vector file and saves the 2D numpy matrix in file `glove.42B.300d.npy` in the current working directory.
+It also saves the vocabulary list in `glove.42B.300d.vocab.txt` in the current working directory.
+* `wordsim.py` This embodies all of the nearest neighbor and word analogy functionality

 *Do not add the word vector glove data to the repository!*

+My test script will run `save_np.py` first to get the faster data files and then will run the test rig in `test_wordsim.py` (which I'll copy into your directory during grading).

+We will only be testing the nearest neighbor and word analogy functionality, not the visualization, but all of your tests are going to fail if you do not properly process the large word vector file and save it in the right location.

 You can use numpy (e.g., `np.linalg.norm()`) but please do not refer to a bunch of random packages that I probably don't have installed on my test box.
 Your test will fail.